 Requirements

-- Certificate of Registration or Certificate of Enrollment
+- Certificate of Registration (COR) or Certificate of Enrollment (COE)

-- Certificate of Residency, if required, especially for private HEI applicants under the no SUC/LUC category
+- Certificate of Residency, if required, particularly for applicants enrolled in a CHED-recognized Private Higher Education Institution (HEI) under the No SUC/LUC category

 Benefits